EXPLORE RECORD SHOPS IN FLORIDA

 How many record stores are in Florida?

-What record stores are in Jacksonville?
+What are the best record stores in North Florida?

-Are there record stores in the Florida Panhandle?
+What are the best record stores in the Florida Panhandle?

 Does Florida participate in Record Store Day?

-Can I find rare and collectible vinyl in Florida?
+Where can you find rare and collectible vinyl in Florida?